vsdavefan100/GoGuardian-Blaster/README.md

 # **THIS IS A FORK OF THE ORIGINAL EXPLOIT LTBEEF, MADE BY BYPASSI AND 3kh0!**
 # **ORIGINAL INSTRUCTIONS FOUND BELOW**

-This is a mod of ext-remover that targets GoGuardian, a shit spyware app that has been know to let "teachers" [spy on the users](https://chicago.suntimes.com/education/2020/10/5/21497946/cps-public-schools-go-guardian-technology-privacy-remote-learning)
+This is a mod of ext-remover that targets GoGuardian, a shit spyware app that has been know to let "teachers" [spy on the users](https://chicago.suntimes.com/education/2020/10/5/21497946/cps-public-schools-go-guardian-technology-privacy-remote-learning), and a few more (listed below)

 ## Instructions